OR13/draft-steele-transparency-service/draft-steele-transparency-service.md

 The content type of the output MUST be a registered media type in {{IANA.media-types}}.

+Implementations MUST support "cose-key-set", and MAY support "jwk-set".

 This operation MAY be called on issuers or notaries.

 ## Verify References

-The verify references operation takes an identifier for a message (`opaque-signature-reference`, `receipt-reference`, `transparent-signature-reference`) and an optional `payload` as input and produces a boolean `true` or `false` as output.
+The verify references operation takes an identifier for a message ( `payload-reference`, `opaque-signature-reference`, `receipt-reference`, `transparent-signature-reference`) and an optional `payload` as input and produces a boolean `true` or `false` as output.

 This operation requires the provider to be able to resolve a given identifier to a message, and then apply the Verify Opaque Signature, Verify Receipt or Verify Transparent Signature operations.